 The circadian rhythm, as I’ve discussed previously, suggests that late night eating is not optimal for weight loss.
 This is because excessive insulin is the main driver of obesity, and eating the same food early in the day or late at night have different insulin effects.
 Indeed, studies of time restricted eating mostly show benefits from reducing late night eating.
 So it makes sense to combine two strategies of meal timing (circadian considerations and time restricted eating) into one optimal strategy of eating only over a certain period of the day, and only during the early daytime period.
 Researchers called this the eTRF (early Time Restricted Feeding) strategy.

-The benefits were huge.
+The benefits were noteworthy.
 Mean insulin levels dropped significantly, and insulin resistance dropped as well.
-Insulin is a driver of obesity, so merely changing the meal timing and restricting the number of hours you ate, and also by moving to an earlier eating schedule produced huge benefits even in the same person eating the same meals.
+Insulin is a potential driver of obesity, so merely changing the meal timing and restricting the number of hours you ate, and also by moving to an earlier eating schedule produced huge benefits even in the same person eating the same meals.
 That’s astounding.
 Even more remarkable was that even after the washout period of 7 weeks, the eTRF group maintained lower insulin levels at baseline.
 The benefits were maintained even after stopping the time restriction.
 Blood pressure dropped as well.

 But doesn’t fasting increase hunger?

 But won’t the time restricted feeding group be more hungry?
 Sure they might be skinnier, but their poor stomachs are growling for food in the evening, right?
-No pain, no gain.
 Incredibly, it was the opposite.
 Those people who restricted late night eating had LESS desire to eat, but also less capacity to eat.
 They couldn’t eat more at night even if they wanted to!
 That’s amazing, because now we are working with our body to lose weight instead of constantly fighting it.
 It is obviously easier to restrict eating in the evening if you are not hungry.

 Somewhat counterintuitively, restricting eating at 2 pm produced more feelings of fullness in the evening.
 Some other important lessons learned is that there is an adaptation period to this method of eating.
 It took participants 12 days on average to adjust to this way of eating.
 So don’t start this eTRF strategy and decide it didn’t work for you after a couple of days.
 It can take up to 3 or 4 weeks to adjust.
 Most found the fasting period relatively easy to adhere to, but more difficult to adjust to the time restriction.